rojas-diego/epitech-42sh/README.md

 ### Recursive descent parsing

-We used recursive descent parsing to parse the user input.
+We used recursive descent parsing to parse and execute the user input.
 Our shell first tokenises the input and then parses it into a tree to be executed afterwards.
 Using the `debug-mode` you can visualise the parsing of your input and how it is executed.

-For example this command is parsed into a list of tokens as so
+For example, this simple command is tokenised like so:
 ```sh
 > ls | cat -e ; echo "2" 2> file
 Word(ls) Pipe(|) Word(cat) Word(-e) Semicolon(;) Word(echo) Word("2") IO Number(2) Great(>) Word(file) EOF()
 ```

-The tree structure is defined in the [42sh Grammar](local/42sh.ebnf).
+The language structure is defined in the [42sh Grammar](local/42sh.ebnf).

 ### Job control